javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 If the server agrees to serve the requests, then it should respond with empty body, status 200 and headers:

+- `Access-Control-Allow-Origin` must be either `*` or the requesting origin, such as `https://javascript.info`, to allow it.
 - `Access-Control-Allow-Methods` must have the allowed method.
 - `Access-Control-Allow-Headers` must have a list of allowed headers.
 - Additionally, the header `Access-Control-Max-Age` may specify a number of seconds to cache the permissions.
 So the browser won't have to send a preflight for subsequent requests that satisfy given permissions.